 Despite their loss in that first independence referendum (IndyRef1), the SNP have remained electorally dominant in Scotland.
 The debate around Scottish Independence was then injected with a new dynamic following the 2016 decision by voters in the United Kingdom as a whole (but not in Scotland) to vote for Britain to leave the European Union.

-Buoyed by polls that suggest that a majority of Scottish voters now favour independence, the Scottish National Party are now actively campaigning for a second referendum on Scottish Independence (IndyRef2).
+Buoyed by 2020 polls that suggest that a majority of Scottish voters favoured independence, the Scottish National Party went into the 2021 Scottish Parliament elections actively campaigning for a second referendum on Scottish Independence (IndyRef2).
+Returning to government in 2021 with the support of the pro-independence Scottish Green Party, the Scottish government now claims it has an electoral mandate to bring forward proposals for a second Scottish Independence Referendum.

 Quotes around Scottish Independence